“So it’s like having super powers?” the student asked innocently.

 If the subject of internal strength interests you, then I’ll write another article.
 I can give examples of internal strength — some that I’ve experienced, and some that I’ve only heard of.
 I can talk about the training methods.
 I can also talk about some of the mental, emotional, and spiritual manifestations of internal strength (a subject that I personally am interested in.)

 So what say ye, dear readers?
 Shall we talk more about internal strength in the near future?
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.